jayjayQy42/Triton_RAT-gui/README.md

 # If you want to obfuscate CODE that I'm recomending to you these 2 websites:
 # First (6 detection):https://pyob.oxyry.com/ (use this after minifiering the code ,because code's too long)
 # Second (5 detection): https://python-minifier.com/
+# Don't worry it detects by not popular antiviruses
 # First, copy the full code of Triton_RAT_Release.py then paste it in second link
 # After that, paste minified code in Triton_RAT_Release.py then build it with pyinstaller⬇️